Logo Futurismo

 David Rodrigues | Furna de Santo António, Pico island, best beaches in the Azores

-Furna de Santo António on the north coast of Pico has two enclosed concrete pools filled with salty water, and you also have the possibility to swim in the open ocean.
-The whole family can enjoy this place which is also popular with divers.
+Furna de Santo António on the north coast of Pico has two enclosed concrete pools filled with salty water, and you can also swim in the open ocean.
+The whole family can enjoy this place, which is also popular with divers.

 @maria_vicente0 | A quiet moment at Cais pools